- Oops!Something went wrong.Please try again later.

 Royal Bank in Focus

-Based in Toronto, Royal Bank (RY) is in the Finance sector, and so far this year, shares have seen a price change of 3.98%.
-Currently paying a dividend of $0.81 per share, the company has a dividend yield of 3.8%.
-In comparison, the Banks - Foreign industry's yield is 1.89%, while the S&P 500's yield is 1.42%.
+Headquartered in Toronto, Royal Bank (RY) is a Finance stock that has seen a price change of 13.47% so far this year.
+The bank is currently shelling out a dividend of $0.85 per share, with a dividend yield of 3.64%.
+This compares to the Banks - Foreign industry's yield of 1.59% and the S&P 500's yield of 1.37%.

-Taking a look at the company's dividend growth, its current annualized dividend of $3.24 is up 1.7% from last year.
-Over the last 5 years, Royal Bank has increased its dividend 5 times on a year-over-year basis for an average annual increase of 7.14%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Royal Bank's current payout ratio is 54%, meaning it paid out 54% of its trailing 12-month EPS as dividend.
+Looking at dividend growth, the company's current annualized dividend of $3.39 is up 6.4% from last year.
+In the past five-year period, Royal Bank has increased its dividend 5 times on a year-over-year basis for an average annual increase of 6.90%.
+Future dividend growth will depend on earnings growth as well as payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Royal Bank's current payout ratio is 55%, meaning it paid out 55% of its trailing 12-month EPS as dividend.

 Looking at this fiscal year, RY expects solid earnings growth.
-The Zacks Consensus Estimate for 2021 is $6.62 per share, which represents a year-over-year growth rate of 11.64%.
+The Zacks Consensus Estimate for 2021 is $7.74 per share, representing a year-over-year earnings growth rate of 30.52%.

-High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
 Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-With that in mind, RY presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).
+That said, they can take comfort from the fact that RY is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report